leonardocustodio/bulletin-ipfs-client/README.md

 ### 2. Setup toolchain

-Make sure your Rust is updated, and you have the toolchain necessary, the following is for macOS:
+Make sure your Rust is updated, and you have the toolchain necessary; the following is for macOS:

 ```bash
 rustup default stable